ryanpetrello/sdb/README.md

-Rdb
+Sdb
 ===
-A telnet-based remote debugger for Python.
+A socket-based remote debugger for Python.
 Based on `celery.contrib.rdb`.

 ![Alt text](./screen.png)

 Usage
 -----

-Use the `rdb` library to set remote breakpoints in any non-interactive or background Python code and debug interactively over a telnet session:
+Use the `sdb` library to set remote breakpoints in any non-interactive or background Python code and debug interactively over a telnet session:

 ```python